PayneLab/nifty/README.md

 The pre-print manuscript associated with this tool can be found here: <TBA>

-NIFty is a python program for feature selection (including generation and scoring), model generation, and experimental classification that does not require missing-value imputation, avoids common circular analysis pitfalls by default, and overcomes batch effects.
+NIFty is a python program for top-scoring pairs (TSP)-based rule generation and feature selection, model generation, and experimental classification that does not require missing-value imputation, avoids common circular analysis pitfalls by default, and overcomes batch effects.
 The primary application is large molecular data, like proteomics.

-We assume input to be two tables:
+NIFty uses a minimum of two user-provided tables as input:

-1. a table with quantification data, proteins (or some other data type) as the columns and samples as the rows; and
+1. a table with quantification data, proteins (or some other molecular data type) as the columns and samples as the rows; and
 2. a table that has the label (class) for each sample.

 The output from our program depends on which functionalty the user would like to run.